How a canal lock works

 Locking through downstream

-1. The lock must be full of water with the upstream doors open as indicated in paragraph 10 for barges going upstream.
+1. The lock must be prepared and full of water, the upstream doors open as indicated in paragraph 10 for barges going upstream.

 2. The lock keeper will indicate when the bargee can safely enter the lock.